romainbrenguier/Praline/README.md

 To build PRALINE, ocaml (http://caml.inria.fr/), ocamlbuild (http://brion.inria.fr/gallium/index.php/Ocamlbuild) and ocamlgraph (ocamlgraph.lri.fr/index.fr.html) are needed.
-Once the files have been extracted from the archive, the following command:
+On Ubuntu systems they can be installed using `apt` or `opam`.

+After cloning this git repository on your computer, go to the Praline directory, and run:

-make
+> make

-should build the main executable of the tool.
+This should build the main executable of the tool.

 Basic Usage
 ===========